-The Old Castle until 2019 is under renovation, access to the museum may sometimes be closed.
+The Old Castle until 2020 is under renovation.

 Defensive installations on the site of the castle was first built in the XI century.
 In the XIII century Grodno became part of the Grand Duchy of Lithuania, and from 1391, the castle was the main residence of the Duke Vytautas, who in 1398 instead of a wooden castle built a stone Gothic castle with five towers.
 This building is largely preserved to this day.